 If an absence from a scheduled assessment is excused, the student will be assessed during the scheduled reassessment.
 Since the student could not participate in the team assessment, the student will not be entitled to receive team points for the reassessment.
 Students who had an excused absence for the assessment and do not pass the reassessment will have the opportunity for a makeup assessment.
 The makeup assessment must be completed within two business days of the reassessment.
-Otherwise, the student will receive a No Pass "NP" and will be required to attend during the next remediation period for that course.
+Otherwise, the student will receive a

+No Pass "NP" and will be required to attend the next remediation period for that course.

 If an absence from a scheduled reassessment is excused, the student will have the opportunity for a makeup reassessment.
-The makeup reassessment must be completed within two business the reassessment is excused, the student will have the opportunity for a makeup reassessment.
+The makeup reassessment must be completed within two business days of the scheduled reassessment.